We may receive a commission on purchases made from links.

 Methodology

 Unless you have specific and unique requirements for your smart home, the truth is that any one of these systems will work as well as any other.
-Every smart home system on this list is reliable and capable, when ranking them we considered functionality, but they many are very evenly matched.
+Every smart home system on this list is reliable and capable, when judging them (and initially ranking them, but thinking better of it in the end) we considered functionality, but they many are very evenly matched.

 Although cost was a determining factor, with the notable exception of Control4, costs are comparable from brand to brand.
 You can go home with a smart home hub and a few lights or sensors for under $100 and build a more complete smart home system for a few hundred dollars.
 All things considered, the deciding factor comes down to availability.